AnshBhatti/DataMeetDjango/education/README.md

-This folder contains the backbone of DataMeet, maintaining the database models and applying the REST framework to set URL endpoints for communications with the frontend interfaces of this project.
+This folder contains the backbone of DataMeet, maintaining the database models, communicating with AWS Rekognition API, and applying the REST framework to set URL endpoints for communications with the frontend interfaces of this project.